 We do appreciate that people’s busy lives mean that they cannot always commit to attending every planned session and where this is the case members are of course free to turn out as and when they can.

-If you would like to learn more about helping us to keep our community such a great place to live please contact us via email at email@example.com or telephone the Village Volunteers Co-ordinators, John Clowes (532266) or Dave Monks (532935).
+If you would like to learn more about helping us to keep our community such a great place to live please contact us via email at firstname.lastname@example.org or telephone us here in the parish office to be put in touch with the Village Volunteers Co-ordinators; Graham Povey, Naomi Sumpter and Alison Wright

 Our planned sessions are on a Sunday morning once a month from 10am to noon (February to November) and also on one Monday evening a month from 6pm to 7pm (April to September).
 Dates are listed here: